 What can I do with waste glutaraldehyde and OPA?

 Glutaraldehyde and ortho-phthaldehyde (OPA) are the active ingredients in several brands of sterilizing solutions.
 Health and Safety Code section 25123.5(c) allows medical facilities to use glycine to neutralize waste glutaraldehyde and OPA disinfectant solutions onsite, without a permit or other authorization prior to disposal to the sanitary sewer.

 If you prefer to dispose of your wastes rather than treat and dispose onsite, you will still need to characterize the waste as hazardous or non-hazardous.
 If characterized as hazardous the waste must be managed according to the Hazardous Waste Management Act.
-See the DTSC fact sheet “Accumulating Hazardous Wastes at Generator Sites” and “Hazardous Waste Generator Requirements” (Link when complete) for more information regarding hazardous waste management requirements for generators.
+See the DTSC fact sheet “Accumulating Hazardous Wastes at Generator Sites” and “Hazardous Waste Generator Requirements” for more information regarding hazardous waste management requirements for generators.

 The manufacturer of OPA has informed DTSC that the solution at use-dilution fails the California aquatic bioassay toxicity characteristic and thus is hazardous waste when discarded without treatment.

 Generators of waste glutaraldehyde who wish to classify the waste as non hazardous, based on generator knowledge, must be able to show documentation upon which the waste classification was made.
 This information may be supplied by the vendor or chemical company producing the sterilant.
 Solutions that do not use glutaraldehyde or OPA may or may not be toxic, depending on the cleaning and sterilizing agents used.
 Check with the manufacturer for guidance, and your sanitary district inspector who may be familiar with the products as well.
 Many manufacturers of ultrasonic and autoclave systems claim that the chemicals used in their systems are not toxic.